 The cost effectiveness of the input support policies considered with respect to the dual policy objectives of rural poverty alleviation and GHG abatement, respectively, are calculated as follows:

 The cost-benefit ratio (CBR) of a given input subsidy is defined as the public cost of the policy with respect to the change in value of milk production caused after the policy is implemented.
-The public cost of the policy is defined as the change in mean input price for a given input in a given region multiplied by the change in aggregate consumption of inputs for a given household in region r.
+The public cost of the policy is defined as the change in mean input (i?) price for a given input in a given region multiplied by the change in aggregate consumption of inputs for a given household in region r.
 This is meant to assess the effectiveness of the policy with respect to rural poverty alleviation:

 CBRi,r= ∆ (Mean Input Pricei,r ×Quantity of Inputs i,r)∆ (Value of Productionr)